-Do you currently manage or plan to manage other people's Bing Ads accounts?
-If the answer is "yes," then consider becoming a Bing Ads agency and linking to your client's account.
+Do you currently manage or plan to manage other people's Microsoft Advertising accounts?
+If the answer is "yes," then you can directly link to your client's Microsoft Advertising account.
 This recommended process will help make this a seamless experience for you and your client.

-Once you and your client develop an agreement, which might include signing a contract, the recommended process for managing a client's account in Bing Ads looks like this:
+Once you and your client develop an agreement, which might include signing a contract, the recommended process for managing a client's account in Microsoft Advertising looks like this:

 |The client accepts the request|